vsivsi/meteor-job/README.md

 Job.getWork('jobQueue', 'jobType', {}, function (err, job) {
   if (job) {
      // You got a job!!!
 Better work on it!
-  }
+     // At this point the jobCollection has changed the job status to 'running'
+     // so you are now responsible to eventually call either job.done() or job.fail() }
 });
 ```